 /srv/app/current/owned.txt root:root

-The stat format string prints the path followed by its current user:group ownership so the change can be verified later.
+The stat format string prints each path followed by its current user:group ownership.

 $ sudo chown appuser /srv/app/current/owned.txt